-Personal or executive assistants work closely with senior managers and executives, supporting them and carrying out a range of tasks for them.
+Personal assistants work closely with senior managers and executives, supporting them and carrying out a range of tasks for them.
 They help managers to make the best use of their time by dealing with administrative tasks.
 They are also known as PAs.

 You could be:

 reading and replying to emails and postal mail and taking phone calls for your manager

 deciding which matters to deal with yourself and which to pass on to your manager